fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

+An important improvement to the K-Means algorithm, *K-Means++*, was proposed in a [2006 paper](https://homl.info/37) by David Arthur and Sergei
+Vassilvitskii.
-An important improvement to the K-Means algorithm, *K-Means++*, was proposed in a [2006 paper](https://homl.info/37) by David Arthur and Sergei Vassilvitskii.^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch09.html) They introduced a smarter initialization step that tends to select centroids that are distant from one another, and this improvement makes the K-Means algorithm much less likely to converge to a suboptimal solution.
+^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch09.html) They introduced a smarter initialization step that tends to select centroids that are distant from one another, and this improvement makes the K-Means algorithm much less likely to converge to a suboptimal solution.
 They showed that the additional computation